tasmota/docs/docs/I2S-Audio.md

 | NC | I2S_DOUT |
 | NC | I2S_BCLK |

-Remember that the microphone CLK pin is configured as I2S_WS in Tasmota.
+When using PDM microphones the microphone CLK pin is configured as `I2S_WS` in Tasmota.

 ### Commands